 “Chicago’s South Side Black ghetto has always figured heavily in her work; she is in a way a poet of that neighborhood.
 Yet out of it came poems addressing the general status of race in America in a style that mixes international modernism with local experience.
 Brooks worked hard and successfully to reach a broad popular audience, but her poems are also deeply challenging.”

-A playground park is named after this lifelong Chicago resident, and it features a bronze bust of the writer.
-Be sure to bring some of her poetry with you to read aloud there if you choose to take this stop on a sunny day.
+A playground park at 4532 South Greenwood Avenue is named after this lifelong Chicago resident, and it features a bronze bust of the writer.
+In her memory. be sure to bring or access online at least some of the poetry of this prolific writer to read if you find yourself at this park on a beautiful day.

 The George Cleveland Hall branch of the Chicago Public Library, in Bronzeville, was a gathering place for Black Renaissance writers of the 1930s, 1940s, and 1950s, including Gwendolyn Brooks, Langston Hughes, and Zora Neale Hurston.